Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Discussion and conclusion

 \section{Discussion and conclusion}

-We studied the problem of robust online convex optimization, where the noise parameters belong to a convex uncertainty set, and all constraints have to be satisfied for all the noise parameters.
-The online essence of this problem arises from the existence of an optimization oracle that returns a solution based on the noise parameters that are being updated at every iteration.
+We studied the problem of robust online convex optimization, where the noise vectors belong to a convex uncertainty set, and all constraints have to be satisfied for all the noise vectors.
+The online essence of this problem arises from the existence of an optimization oracle that returns a solution based on the noise vectors that are being updated at every iteration.